KittyGiraudel/site/_posts/2013-07-22-chromebook-review.md

 It’s not awful, definitely not awful but it’s not high-quality sound.
 So if you want high-quality sound, you may need to plug in external speakers or headphones.

 ### Battery

-> You can rely on an average 6.5 hours battery.

 Oh man, this is good.
 You can rely on an average 6.5 hours battery lifetime with a regular usage.
 This may vary according to your usage; from 5 hours when streaming, up to 9 hours when casual browsing.